Table of Contents

 Most people who are infected with HCV do not know it because they have no symptoms.
 Early signs of HCV can seem like the flu and often go unnoticed.
 The only way to know for sure if you have HCV is to get a blood test for it.
 Testing for HCV is usually recommended based on a person’s risk of infection or exposure to ways in which HCV is spread (see list above).

-In addition, the CDC recently recommended that everyone born during 1945 through 1965 (the "baby boomers") get a one-time blood test for HCV.
+In addition, the CDC recently recommended that everyone in the US born during 1945 through 1965 (the "baby boomers") get a one-time blood test for HCV.
 This new recommendation has been released for a number of reasons, including improvements in treatment for hepatitis C and high rates of HCV infection among baby boomers.
 The Canadian Liver Foundation has made similar recommendations for testing all adults born between 1945 and 1975.

 Tests for HCV include: